NathanHawks/SR1eGameBot/README.md

 ## What It Is

-A Discord dicebot for SR1e/2e/3e, which also has an **experimental initiative system** to help run Shadowrun 1st Edition over Discord.
+A Discord dicebot for SR1e/2e/3e, which also has an **experimental initiative system** to help run Shadowrun 1st-3rd Editions over Discord.

 ## How to Install